-Business Intelligence and Analytics Management Specialization
+Business Intelligence and Analytics Degree Specialization

 As data floods the workplace, defining businesses and determining success, there's an increasing demand for prepared individuals with the right business intelligence management skills who can make effective use of analytic tools and manage, oversee and evaluate business intelligence.
-In fact, job openings in specialized technology, which include business intelligence analysis, are expected to grow by 30% between 2008 and 2018.1 With a Business Intelligence and Analytics Management specialization, you'll be prepared to succeed in growing careers related to data management, strategy, analysis, development and administration.
+In fact, job openings in specialized technology, which include business intelligence analysis, are expected to grow by 30% between 2008 and 2018.1 With a Business Intelligence and Analytics management degree specialization, you'll be prepared to succeed in growing careers related to data management, strategy, analysis, development and administration.

 Learn more about DeVry's Business Intelligence and Analytics Management degree specialization online.